kootenpv/cliche/README.md

     cliche uninstall calc

 Note that installing means that all `@cli` functions will be detected in the folder, not just of a single file, even after installation.
-You only have to install once.
+You only have to install once, and on Linux it also adds autocompletion to your CLI if `argcomplete` has been installed.

 #### Advanced Example